Teen Lust (2014 film): Plot

 High school student Neil has taken an oath to remain celibate; an upcoming religious ceremony requires him to be a virgin.
 He's fully aware that his church is actually a Satan-worshiping cult, but only his parents and the other members know that this ceremony will involve actually sacrificing him to Satan.
-Not until during the ceremony, when Neil sees the dagger, does he realize what's about to happen; he and best friend Matt narrowly escape.
+Not until during the ceremony, when Neil sees the dagger, does he realize what's about to happen, and he and best friend Matt narrowly escape.
 Cult leader Sheldon sends members Collette and Brad to bring them back.

 Matt and Neil realize Neil needs to lose his virginity to be safe.
 The two go to Neil's friend and crush Denise; he frantically explains his situation and asks her to have sex with him.
-She doesn't believe him.
-They have to run when Brad and Collette show up at her house.
-Denise realizes Neil really is being pursued and helps him escape from the cult.
+At first, she doesn't believe him, but when Brad and Collette show up at her house, she realizes Neil is right and helps him escape from the cult.

 Matt and Neil show up at Cheryl's party to get Neil laid.
-He's confronted by two bullies from school.
-Neil humiliates the bullies via a magic trick.
-Cheryl's so impressed that she leads him upstairs for sex.
-But before it can happen, Denise shows up, warning him that Brad and Collette are close.
+He's confronted by two bullies from school, whom he humiliates via a magic trick.
+Impressed by this, Cheryl leads him upstairs for sex, but before it can happen, Denise shows up and warns him that Brad and Collette are close.
 Neil and Matt narrowly escape, but Denise is kidnapped.

 Neil and Matt's next plan is to use prostitutes.
-At the brothel, Matt loses his virginity.
-But before Neil gets his turn, the place is surrounded by cult members, tipped off by the prostitute.
+At the brothel, Matt loses his virginity, but before Neil gets his turn, the place is surrounded by cult members, tipped off by the prostitute.
 Matt distracts them so Neil and Denise can escape in one of their cars.
 Denise and Neil confess their feelings for each other; she wants him right then.
 He pulls over into an alley so they can have sex, but he's overexcited and ends up climaxing before intercourse.
-The cult members catch up with them and they're captured.
+The cult members catch up with them and capture them.

 In a locked cell, Neil is ready to accept his fate.
-Matt is willing to offer himself for anal sex and take Neil's virginity if it will save his life.
-But before they can carry out the plan, they're taken to the altar room.
-Meanwhile, upstairs, Denise has knocked out her guard, Brad.
+Matt is willing to offer himself for anal sex and take Neil's virginity if it will save his life, but before they can carry out the plan, they're taken to the altar room.
+Meanwhile, upstairs, Denise has knocked out Brad.

-Neil is about to be sacrificed when Denise, who's infiltrated the altar room, knocks over a large candelabra, igniting the drapes behind the altar.
-The cult members back up in a panic.
-Denise climbs onto the altar and has sex with Neil while Matt uses that same candelabra to keep everyone at bay.
+Neil is about to be sacrificed when Denise infiltrates the altar room and knocks over a large candelabra, igniting the drapes behind the altar.
+The cult members back up in a panic while Denise climbs onto the altar and has sex with Neil and Matt uses that same candelabra to keep everyone at bay.
 With Neil's virginity taken, the cult's plan is ruined.

 Some time later, Neil's parents have become devout Christians.
 Neil and Denise are now dating, and Matt is off to "bible study" with 3 pretty girls.